“Take the First Sloppy Step”

 1. Do Something Fun First

-Many people with ADHD find it helpful to do something they love first as a way to get in the mood to do less enjoyable tasks.
+Many people with attention deficit disorder (ADHD or ADD) find it helpful to do something they love first as a way to get in the mood to do less enjoyable tasks.

 Any stimulating activity you enjoy will do the trick.
 Some people with ADHD play basketball or computer games.
 Others dance or take a bubble bath.
 Set a timer for 20 minutes to make sure you don’t get so absorbed in the fun activity that you forget to do the necessary one.